MysteryPancake/Houdini-OpenCL/README.md

 - `@P.minpos(pos)`
 - `@P.minpos_max(pos, tmax)`

-More info can be found by clicking on "Generated Code > Generate Kernel" and scrolling down.
+More information can be found by going to the "Generated Code" tab and clicking "Generate Kernel".

 ### Nearest point with BVH acceleration